Autocapture

 Notes:

-• If enabled, GeoIP data is added also as properties.
+• If enabled, GeoIP data is added also as properties at ingestion.

 • Many of these are also captured as session properties.